All Episodes

 This is not the agency.

-From day one, when I stood at the National Press Club, and we gave our press conference a couple days after it had been announced six years ago that Mars Observer had disappeared in an eerily similar fashion, I made crystal clear that we were dealing with what I termed at that time A rogue element.
+From day one, when I stood at the National Press Club and we gave our press conference a couple days After it had been announced six years ago that Mars Observer had disappeared in an eerily similar fashion, I made crystal clear that we were dealing with what I termed at that time a rogue element.

-It really wasn't in a similar fashion.
+It really wasn't a similar fashion.

-They had turned off the telemetry, so there was no data.
+Well, that was the analysis after the fact, but they had turned off the telemetry so there was no data.

 Here, you went behind Mars, so there was no data.